soler2000/RevCam/README.md

 existing process (`Ctrl+C` in the other terminal or `pkill -f uvicorn`) or use a different port with `--port`.

+#### Video stream shows high latency, lossy images, or dropped frames

+Several factors influence the stream quality:

+- **Prefer WebRTC when possible.** After installing the optional `aiortc` and PyAV dependencies RevCam automatically negotiates a WebRTC session, which delivers full frames with lower end-to-end latency than MJPEG.
+Use the [WebRTC requirements](#webrtc-requirements) instructions above to ensure the native libraries and Python wheels are available.
+- **Reduce the amount of data each frame carries.** The settings panel exposes capture resolution presets as well as stream frame-rate and JPEG quality sliders.
+Lower values reduce the bits that need to cross the network, often eliminating stutter on congested wireless links.
+- **Stabilise the network path.** A reliable Wi-Fi link (ideally 5 GHz, clear line of sight) or a wired Ethernet adapter reduces retransmissions that cause visible macroblocking and frame drops, especially when multiple clients are viewing the stream simultaneously.
+- **Avoid overloading the Pi.** Disable unused overlays and background services that compete for CPU time with the encoder.
+Keeping the Pi cool and powered by a stable supply prevents thermal throttling, which otherwise increases frame latency.

 ## Future work

 - Integrate computer-vision overlays (parking guidelines, obstacle detection).